onnx/onnx/docs/IR.md

 Each operator set SHALL be defined in a separate document, also using protobuf as the serialization format.
 How operator set documents are found at runtime is implementation-dependent.

-__Note: As of this writing, no ONNX implementation is known to process operator set documents.__
+__Note: As of the publication of this document, no ONNX implementation is known to process operator set documents.__

 The properties of an operator set are: